 - For instance, the basic structures of the penis and clitoris are the same.
-The glans, or head, of the penis, with its nerves and blood supply, is used to make the clitoris. - Skin from the penis and the urethra is used to make the area around the clitoris - the smaller or inner labia - and vagina. - Scrotal skin is used to make the larger, outer labia.
-Skin from the scrotum is also used for the vagina.
-Occasionally, some people need to have additional skin from the lower belly to help create the vagina.
+The glans, or head, of the penis, with its nerves and blood supply, is used to make the clitoris. - Skin from the penis and the urethra is used to make the area around the clitoris and the smaller or inner labia. - Scrotal skin is used to make the larger, outer labia.
+Remaining parts of the penis and scrotum are removed.